Ahmed-Sedki/PortScanner/README.md

 ## 🚀 **Getting Started**

-Our Port Scanner is efficient and straightforward to use, requiring only Python 3.
+This Port Scanner is efficient and straightforward to use, requiring only Python 3.
 No additional Python packages are necessary, making the setup process quick and simple.

 ### 📋 **Prerequisites**